Ex-official says former Mexico president directed corruption

 Lozoya also accused Peña Nieto and Videgaray of extortion, fraud and embezzlement.

-The Associated Press obtained a copy of Lozoya’s testimony, and its authenticity was confirmed by the federal Attorney General’s Office.
+The Associated Press obtained a copy of Lozoya’s testimony, and its authenticity was confirmed first by two people with knowledge of the investigation and then by the federal Attorney General’s Office.

-On Thursday, President Andrés Manuel López Obrador said he had started reading the document Wednesday night, but had not finished it.

-“From what I was reading, it’s scandalous,” López Obrador said during his morning news conference.
-“It’s a very serious complaint, but of course this doesn’t mean that everything it says there is true.
-The authority, in this case the Attorney General’s Office, still needs to collect all the evidence offered there.”

 The opposition politicians mentioned by Lozoya include a half dozen former senators, among them the current governor of the border state of Tamaulipas, Francisco García Cabeza de Vaca.
 Lozoya also accused then-congressman Ricardo Anaya, who went on to become the 2018 presidential candidate for the conservative National Action Party, and other leading National Action figures.